RAXR-Capstone/project_danger_zone/README.md

 <br>

 #### 2c.
 Findings & Next Steps

+We found that attributes of the vehicle such as the year, and its type did contribute to whether an injury was reported.

+Surprisingly, weather (as most San Antonians claim have an affect) statistically does not contribute to the number of injuries reported and neither does location!

 - Most common accident type only involves 2 cars.
-- Each car contains 1 person majority of the time.
+- Each car contains 1 person majority of the time, but an injury was more likely to be reported as the number of occupants increased
 - The most frequent accident cause is driver inattention, followed by distaction and faulty manuevers.
 - There is a variety of car makes and colors within the data set.
 White and black cars are the most commonly involved in recent accidents.
 - In the last 6 months, roads where the speed limit are 45 MPH, followed by 35, and 65, have the most accidents involved.